 If form field titles include special characters outside of the Latin alphabet (like å, ä, or ö), the letters are omitted in the connected spreadsheet.
 Instead, you'll see generalized English placeholder names in column headings.

 This issue occurs in languages like:

 We recommend avoiding special characters in form field titles whenever possible to avoid any issues.

 Note: Forms recognize special characters visitors enter in their submissions.
 The limitation only applies to form field titles.

-Option 2 - Check if column headers in the Google Sheet match form field titles
+Option 2 - Check if column headers in the spreadsheet match form field titles

-The column headers in the Google Sheet must match the fields in the form for the connection to work.
-If you rename a column in your Google Sheet, the form won't recognize the submission from the corresponding field.
-Instead, you'll see a blank field on the Google Sheet submission.
+The column headers in the spreadsheet must match the fields in the form for the connection to work.
+If you rename a column in your spreadsheet, the form won't recognize the submission from the corresponding field.
+Instead, you'll see a blank field on the submission.

 Not receiving form submission emails

 Sometimes form submissions may filter into a spam or junk folder instead of your inbox.
 To resolve the issue, ensure that all emails from our default email address arrive in your inbox.
-Add firstname.lastname@example.org to a whitelist or add a rule or filter to accept all emails from this email address.
+Add firstname.lastname@example.org to a rule or filter to accept all emails from this email address.

 Tip: If you use Gmail, learn more in the Gmail Help Center.
 If you use Outlook, learn more in the Windows Help Center.